HMS Scylla (F71): Early service (1970–1977)

-1980s
+Middle of service (1978–1987)

 In 1980, Scylla provided support when Cayman Brac, part of the Cayman Islands, was struck by a powerful hurricane.
 Scylla went into refit in 1980, to provision the frigate with Type 2016 sonar, Exocet and Sea Wolf missile launchers, and a Westland Lynx helicopter.
 The refit lasted four years, and cost £79,692,000, rendering the frigate unavailable for service in the Falklands.

-After being recommissioned, Scylla acted as guard ship for the West Indies and patrolled the Persian Gulf as part of Armilla Patrol..
+After being recommissioned, she acted as guard ship for the West Indies and patrolled the Persian Gulf as part of Armilla Patrol..
 In November 1986 at the end of her first Armilla Patrol, she was the escort to Britannia during the Prince and Princess of Wales' visit to the Middle East firing a Royal Salute off Matrah, Oman and also visiting Jiddah.
-The Princess of Wales flew home from Hurghada and Syclla then escorted Britannia north through the Suez Canal and on to Akrotiri, Cyprus where Prince Charles disembarked.
-While on Armilla Patrol in late December 1987, Scylla and twice intervened after two ships, the Korean Hyundai No 7 and British Eastern Power, were targeted by Iranian gunships.
+The Princess of Wales flew home from Hurghada and she then escorted Britannia north through the Suez Canal and on to Akrotiri, Cyprus where Prince Charles disembarked.

+While on Armilla Patrol in late December 1987, she and twice intervened after two ships, the Korean Hyundai No 7 and British Eastern Power, were targeted by Iranian gunships.
 After the Korean vessel had been attacked south of Abu Musa Island, Scyllas crew launched the frigate's Westland Lynx helicopter and evacuated some of the ship's crew.

-1990s
+Late service (1988–1993)

+In 1990, Scylla was assigned a new commanding officer, Malcom S. Williams on 16 June, later undergoing a major 10-month refit at Rosyth, an official re-dedication at Her Majesty's naval base, Portsmouth, 2 November 1990.